A Complete 70+ Website Design Questionnaire to Impress Clients

 - My site will be built to target people with a specific occupation.

-- Expand as necessary on other visitor demographics you wish to target
+- Expand as necessary and describe any other visitor demographics you wish to target

 - My site will be built to target (age)